 What are the employer’s responsibilities with the work-study program?

 Supervisors of work-study students have a couple of important responsibilities on top of their normal supervisory roles

 - Employers are expected to track the hours of their employees and ensure that they are not going over their work-study earning limit.
+The earning limit includes both the federal portion AND the employers share, the limit is not just the 75% federal share.
 When students are getting close to their earning limit, please have them contact us to see if they can get an increase.
 If they cannot get an increase and you would like them to continue working, you will need to get them switched to a non-Work-Study hourly position.

 - Work-study students should work a maximum of 20 hours per week.
 Please also check with your work-study students to find out if they have two work-study jobs as that can use up their work-study funds more quickly.
 We do not suggest that students have two work-study jobs.

 - Work-Study students cannot work during scheduled class time.
 The supervisor is responsible for ensuring the student does not work during a time period when the student has a scheduled class.